thiblahute/meson-website/Gnome-module.md

 Compiles the given XML schema into gdbus source code.
 Takes two positional arguments, the first one specifies the name of the source files and the second specifies the XML file name.
 There are two keyword arguments, <tt>interface_prefix</tt> and <tt>namespace</tt> which map to corresponding features of the compiler.

+Return value is an opaque object containing the source files.
+Add it to a top level target's source list.

 ---

 Back to [module reference](Module reference).